Don't wait!

 If you like the look of hardwood flooring, though, or have an open floor plan and want to create a cohesive look in your living area and kitchen, engineered hardwood is a solid kitchen flooring idea.
 Engineered hardwood features a multi-ply construction, which helps it resist water and makes it less likely to get damaged by moisture.

-- It provides a lifetime product because you can sand or refinish solid hardwood as needed.
+- Easy care: It can be swept or vacuumed for easy cleaning.
+Hardwood is a lifetime product because you can sand or refinish solid hardwood as needed.

-Tips for Choosing Kitchen Flooring
+Tips for Choosing Floors for Kitchens

 Do you still need some help finding the best flooring for your kitchen?
-Here are a few tips to keep in mind.
+Here are a few tips to keep in mind:

 - Think long term: Try to think about how you use your kitchen today and how you’ll use it in the future.
 You want a floor that will work with you and meet your needs for years to come.